Fixed versus adjustable rate loans

-Early in a fixed-rate loan, a large percentage of your payment goes toward interest, and a much smaller part goes to principal.
-The amount paid toward principal goes up slowly each month.
+Early in a fixed-rate loan, a large percentage of your monthly payment goes toward interest, and a significantly smaller percentage goes to principal.
+The amount applied to principal goes up gradually every month.

-You can choose a fixed-rate loan in order to lock in a low rate.
-Borrowers choose fixed-rate loans when interest rates are low and they wish to lock in this lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer more monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we can help you lock in a fixed-rate at the best rate currently available.
-Call PREMIERE MORTGAGE SERVICES INC. at 978-422-2311 to learn more.
+You can choose a fixed-rate loan to lock in a low rate.
+People select fixed-rate loans when interest rates are low and they wish to lock in this low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer greater stability in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to help you lock in a fixed-rate at a good rate.
+Call PREMIERE MORTGAGE SERVICES INC. at 978-422-2311 for details.

-ARMs most often feature the lowest rates at the start of the loan.
-They usually guarantee that interest rate for an initial period that varies greatly.
-You've likely heard of 5/1 or 3/1 ARMs.
-In these loans, the introductory rate is fixed for three or five years.
-After this period it adjusts every year.
-These loans are fixed for a number of years (3 or 5), then they adjust after the initial period.
-Loans like this are best for people who anticipate moving in three or five years.
-These types of adjustable rate programs are best for borrowers who plan to sell their house or refinance before the initial lock expires.
+ARMs usually start out at a very low rate that usually increases as the loan ages.
+You've probably read about 5/1 or 3/1 ARMs.
+For these loans, the initial rate is set for three or five years.
+It then adjusts every year.
+These kinds of loans are fixed for a number of years (3 or 5), then they adjust after the initial period.
+These loans are usually best for borrowers who anticipate moving within three or five years.
+These types of adjustable rate programs most benefit borrowers who plan to move before the initial lock expires.

-Most people who choose ARMs choose them when they want to get lower introductory rates and do not plan on remaining in the house for any longer than this introductory low-rate period.
-ARMs can be risky when housing prices go down because homeowners could be stuck with rates that go up when they cannot sell or refinance at the lower property value.
+Most people who choose ARMs do so because they want to take advantage of lower introductory rates and do not plan to stay in the home for any longer than this initial low-rate period.
+ARMs can be risky in a down market because homeowners can get stuck with increasing rates if they can't sell their home or refinance at the lower property value.